TheTeamVivek/YukkiMusic/.github/README.md

 - Create the Virtual Environment:
-  - You can activate the virtual Environment before cloning the repo.
+  - You can create and activate the virtual Environment before cloning the repo.
   ```bash
   uv venv
   ```